JeffRice/reactUI/README.md

 ## Starting the server

-To start the server on port 5000:
+To start the server on port 5103 (a port number unlikely to be in use):
 ```
-$ python3 -m server.cli 5000
+$ python3 -m server.cli 5103
 ```

 If you get an error that that address is in use, Ctrl-C a couple times